 If you’re a bike enthusiast, you understand how crucial it is to maintain and take care of your motorcycle, and this includes utilizing the best oil for your Harley Davidson Twin Cam engine.
 Taking proper care of your Harley Davidson affects its durability and performance.
-If you’re looking to have optimum durability and performance from your HD’s engine, then the type of oil you use and how often you change it is important.
+If you’re looking to have optimum durability and performance from your HD’s engine, then the type of oil you use and how often should you change the oil on a motorcycle it is important.

 Harley Davidsons are available in various engines, including twin cam and evolution engines.
 These engines vary both in structure and power output.
 This means that the type of oil you use for either engine will vary.